 When you color anime clothes, you should have this final look at your drawing.
 Are the colors working together in a harmonious way or not?

 One way to check if the colors are working is to create a white or black color layer on top of all layers.
 This way, you can see if the values work or not.
-Is there enough contrast between the colors and are the clothes material identifiable even with just black and white.
+Is there enough contrast between the colors, and are the clothes material identifiable even with just black and white?

 Drawing or coloring clothes is not easy.
 It’s anything but easy.
 However, the best way for you to color or draw clothing is that you find good reference images.

 With reference images, you can see how the colors work in different lighting setups.
-How colors change on material, or how color works with different fabrics.
+How colors change on different materials, or how color works with different fabrics.
 Satin, for example, has a very shiny kind of texture and surface to it.

 And that’s because the light particles act differently inside the fabric compared to rubber, for example.

 Sometimes the light bounces off, and sometimes it’s infused inside the clothing.
 These little details might be hard to remember and take note of.
 But that’s also the reason why we use reference images, so we can see how things work in real-life and then implement that in our anime drawings.